SANSformers: Self-Supervised Forecasting in Electronic Health Records with Attention-Free Models: Experimental setup

-Both of these tasks are strongly related to healthcare cost.
-For Task 2, we handpicked six disease categories that have been identified to consume a lot of healthcare resources in Finland, namely cancer (ICD-10 codes starting with C and some D), endocrine and metabolic diseases (E), diseases related to nervous systems (G), diseases of the circulatory system (I), diseases of the respiratory system (J) and diseases of the digestive system (K) \citep{thlneedfor}.
-For both tasks we model the outcome as a Poisson distribution, $Pr(X=k) = \lambda^k e^{-k}/k!,\quad k = 1, 2, \dots$ and use the neural network to estimate the expected event rate $\lambda$ for each patient.
-More precisely, if we assume that $f(.)$ represents a neural network, then we estimate $\log \lambda_i = f(x_i)$ for each patient $i$.
-During training, we minimize the negative log-likelihood of the Poisson distribution.
+Both of these tasks are intrinsically related to healthcare costs.
+The Pummel Diagnoses task specifically focuses on six disease categories identified as significant healthcare resource consumers in Finland \cite{thlneedfor}.
+These include cancer (ICD-10 codes starting with C and some D), endocrine and metabolic diseases (E), diseases related to nervous systems (G), diseases of the circulatory system (I), diseases of the respiratory system (J), and diseases of the digestive system (K).

-With MIMIC-IV dataset, our goal was to test the versatility of the model architecture, hence we devised two tasks that are significantly different from the Pummel tasks: binary classification and sequence tagging.
-Specifically, we predict \begin{itemize} \item Task 3: The probability of inpatient mortality ($y_{\text{death}}$), and \item Task 4: The estimated length of stay (LoS) of the next visit ($y_{\text{los}}$) \end{itemize}

-For Task 3 we utilize the {\fontfamily{qcr}\selectfont hospital\_expire\_flag} feature in the MIMIC-IV admissions table, which is used to denote whether the patient died during the current hospitalization episode.
-Since it would be much more beneficial to predict the probability of death well in advance, we remove the last five visits from the patient history for each patient.
-Thus effectively, Task 3 predicts the probability of death after the next 5 visits.
-Task 4 nicely ties in with the objective of the Pummel experiments---forecasting healthcare utilization---because longer LoS implies higher utilization.
-LoS was calculated as the difference between discharge date and the admission date for each visit and our objective is to predict the LoS of the next visit autoregressively.
-We used binary cross entropy loss and Huber (or smooth L1) loss for tasks 3 and 4, respectively.